Kinglord/ComfyUI_Prompt_Gallery/README.md

 - [x] Implement on-disk storage for metadata (move away from local storage)
 - [ ] Exposing plugin options via settings
 - [ ] Easier support for additional "wildcard" packages
-- [ ] Prompt stacking? (build a prompt by clicking on various pictures)
+- [x] Prompt stacking? (build a prompt by clicking on various images) - using "injection mode"
 - [ ] Better prompt handling and QoL enhancements
 - [ ] Some actual "wildcard" style features
 - [ ] Whatever bugs you find / features you submit